Idaho National Laboratory: Advanced Vehicle Testing Activity

 INL's Advanced Vehicle Testing Activity gathers information from more than 4000 plug-in-hybrid vehicles.
 These vehicles, operated by a wide swath of companies, local and state governments, advocacy groups, and others are located all across the United States, Canada and Finland.
-Together, they've logged a combined 1.5 million miles worth of data that are analyzed by specialists at INL.
+Together, they have logged a combined 1.5 million miles worth of data that are analyzed by specialists at INL.

 Dozens of other types of vehicles, like hydrogen-fueled and pure electric cars, are also tested at INL.
 This data will help evaluate the performance and other factors that will be critical to widespread adoption of plug-in or other alternative vehicles.

 Bioenergy

 INL researchers are partnering with farmers, agricultural equipment manufacturers and universities to optimize the logistics of an industrial-scale biofuel economy.
-Agricultural waste products — such as wheat straw; corncobs, stalks or leaves; or bioenergy crops such as switchgrass or miscanthus — could be used to create cellulosic biofuels.
+Agricultural waste products—such as wheat straw; corncobs, stalks or leaves; or bioenergy crops such as switchgrass or miscanthus—could be used to create cellulosic biofuels.
 INL researchers are working to determine the most economic and sustainable ways to get biofuel raw materials from fields to biorefineries.